General Practices

-As a backup solutions provider, we recognise the importance to excellent security practices.
-We are a small team and we strive to real excellence.
+As a backup solution provider, we recognise the importance of excellent security practices.
+We are a small team and we strive for excellence.

 # General Practices

 - Access to all servers, source code and all 3rd party applications are secured with two-factor authentication where possible

 - We use strong, randomly generated passwords that are never reused and cycled.

 - Developers and contractors are only given the lowest level of access that allows them to work.
 No one is granted access to production system or databases unless explicitly requested (these operations happen under the supervision of a director).

 - We NEVER copy production database data to external devices (like developers' laptops)

 - We NEVER access customers backed up data unless explicitly requested to by a customer.